ErwinRieger/ddprint/README.rst

   profiles .
 * "Auto temperature algorithm": hotend temperature depends on the gcode-requested flowrate.
-* "Temperature-flowrate limiter": speed of printer is limited if hotend has not (yet) the right temperature for the requested flowrate.
+* "Temperature-flowrate-limiter": speed of printer is limited if hotend has not (yet) the right temperature for the requested flowrate.
 * Extruder pressure advance, of course ;-)